-AMPdoc is the first portable distribution of an AMP web server designed for information and documentation professionals, with the aim of making any automation project in libraries, archives, museums, and information units feasible.
-Since its launch on February 28, 2014 until today, downloads have exceeded 800 from SourceForge and more than 1,700 in total across various repositories.
+AMPdoc is the first portable distribution of an AMP web server designed for information and documentation professionals, with the goal of making any automation project in libraries, archives, museums, and information units feasible.
+Since its launch on February 28, 2014, to the present day, more than 800 downloads have been recorded from SourceForge and over 1,700 in total across various repositories.

 Download AMPdoc 2.0